nicholaswmin/dyno/README.md

 #### `.group()`

-return result as an object instead of an array
+get result as an object instead of an array

 ```js
 const obj = log().threads().pick('snapshots').of('mean').group()